“I Don’t Want to Shoot You, Brother”

 “He said that he just wished that he could have had a few more seconds, that he wished it would have turned out different, that my brother would still be alive.”

 Correction, Dec.
 7, 2018: This story originally misstated the circumstances surrounding the shooting of a teen in Chicago.
-An officer was convicted of murder for shooting a 17-year-old, who had a 3-inch knife in his hands, as he walked away from police; the teen was not unarmed.
+An officer was convicted of murder for shooting a 17-year-old, who had a 3-inch knife in his hands, as he walked away from police.

 How We Reported “I Don’t Want To Shoot You, Brother”